-When we approached minimalism, we realized that many of our closest friends and family members were supportive of the changes we wanted to make.
-And in other cases, many of them were neutral bystanders, ambivalent to the simplification going on around us.
+When we approached minimalism, we realized many of our closest friends and family members were supportive of the changes we wanted to make; and in other cases, many of them were neutral bystanders, ambivalent to the simplification going on around us.

-But in some instances, some of the people closest to us didn’t approve of our new paths, some of which people mistook the journey on which we were embarking as a direct attack on their way of life, as if by questioning our own lives, we were also questioning their lifestyles by proxy.
-Clearly this was not our intent.
-Clearly our journey involved questioning our own lives, not theirs.
-We were simply looking for happiness, using minimalism as a tool to search for deeper meaning in our lives.
+In some instances, some of the people closest to us didn’t approve of our new paths: some of these people mistook the journey on which we were embarking as a direct attack on their way of life, as if by questioning our lives we were also questioning their lives.
+Clearly this was not our intent: our journey involved questioning our lives, not theirs.
+We were simply looking for happiness, using minimalism as a tool to search for deeper meaning.

-And yet some people thought the changes we were making were silly, stupid, and even crazy (literally).
-After all, we had worked hard for more than a decade to accumulate all these nice material possessions and big houses and fancy cars and “important” job titles and the American Dream, all of which was supposed to make us happy, right?
+Yet some people thought the changes we were making were silly, stupid, and even crazy (literally).
+We had worked hard for more than a decade to accumulate all these nice material possessions, big houses, fancy cars, “important” job titles, and the American Dream, all of which was supposed to make us happy, right?

-And so when the consumerist, over-indulgent lives we were leading didn’t make us happy, there had to be something wrong with us.
-At least that’s what the naysayers said: Maybe Joshua and Ryan went crazy.
+When the consumerist, over-indulgent lives we were leading didn’t make us happy, there had to be something wrong with us.
+At least that’s what the naysayers said: Maybe Joshua & Ryan went crazy.
 Maybe they are experiencing a mid-midlife crisis.
-Maybe they joined a cult (someone legitimately accused us of joining a cult, likening minimalism to Jonestown and Branch Davidian).
+Maybe they joined a cult (someone actually accused us of joining a cult, likening minimalism to Jonestown and Branch Davidian).

 It’s not you, it’s me.
 We’ve all heard this line before.
-It’s been parodied a thousand times.
-But there is a profound truth to be discovered here.
+It has been parodied a thousand times, but there is a profound truth to be discovered here.
 We weren’t questioning anyone else’s lifestyle but our own.
-Many people weren’t happy with their own situations, and they aspired to be like us because we “had it figured out.”
-But we didn’t have it figured out, and that frustrated some people, because we were who they wanted to emulate: we had the material possessions, we had the salaries, we had awards, we had the ostensible power, we were on the fast-track to corporate success.
-But we looked around us and realized that most of the people above us, people several rungs higher on the corporate ladder, weren’t happy either.
-In fact, they were far less happy than we were—and we weren’t happy at all.
-What were we supposed to do—keep working incredibly hard and aspire to continue to be unhappy?
-It’s alright to tell naysayers that you’re making changes in your life so you can be happy.
+Many people weren’t happy with their own situations, and they aspired to be like us because they thought we “had it figured out.”
+We didn’t have it figured out, though, and that frustrated some people because we were who they wanted to emulate: we had the material possessions, the salaries, the awards, the facade of power, the fast-track to corporate success.
+We looked around us, though, and realized most of the people above us, people several rungs higher on the corporate ladder, weren’t happy, either—they were far less happy than we were.
+What were we supposed to do—keep working exceptionally hard and aspire to continue to be unhappy?
+It’s all right to tell naysayers you’re making changes in your life so you can be happy.
 Better yet, you can do what we did and ask those naysayers a question: “You want me to be happy, don’t you?”

 Circumstances change.
-If our 28 year-old selves could have time-traveled back to 1999 to tell our 18-year-old selves about everything we were going to “accomplish” over the next decade, the teenage Joshua and Ryan would have been elated.
+If our 28-year-old selves could have time-traveled back to 1999 to tell our eighteen-year-old selves about everything we were going to “accomplish” over the next decade, the teenage Joshua & Ryan would have been elated.
 You mean I’m going to have this, that, and this?
 You mean I’ll be able to afford this?
-But the happiness would have soon faded, and by 28 (or perhaps much sooner) an overwhelming cloak of discontent would have enveloped our lives.
-That’s because circumstances change.
-And thus we must change; we must continue to evolve and grow if we expect to be happy.
+The happiness would have soon faded, though, and by 28 (or perhaps much sooner) an overwhelming cloak of discontent would have enveloped our lives.
+That’s because circumstances change, and thus, we must change: we must continue to evolve and grow if we expect to be happy.
 What adds value to your life today, may not add value to your life tomorrow.

-You too can change.
+You, too, can change.
 Minimalism may not be the answer for you.
-But if you’re not happy, you too can build your change muscle and, over time, change your circumstances.
-There are many paths to happiness.
-Minimalism simply allowed us to clear the preverbal clutter from our own paths so we could find that happiness sooner.
+If you’re not happy, though, you, too, can build your change muscle and, over time, change your circumstances.
+There are many paths to happiness; minimalism simply allowed us to clear the clutter from our paths so we could find that happiness sooner.

 Show people the benefits.
-As we journeyed farther down our paths, many of the naysayers jumped on board.
-Not because we asked them too—we’ve never asked anyone to embrace minimalism—but because they saw the happiness we’d welcomed into our lives.
-They saw that for the first time in our adult lives we were truly excited and joyous and content with who we were.
+As we journeyed further down our paths, many of the naysayers jumped on board.
+Not because we asked them to—we’ve never asked anyone to embrace minimalism—but because they saw the happiness we’d welcomed into our lives.
+They saw that for the first time in our adult lives we were truly excited, joyous, and content with who we were.
 They saw that perhaps we didn’t have it figured out before, and maybe we didn’t have it figured out now, but we certainly appeared to be on the right track.
 The actions alone didn’t convince them, but once they saw the benefits, they better understood the changes we’d undergone.